rubrikinc/terraform-provider-polaris/.augment/rules/terraform-patterns.md

 - Use appropriate validators
 - Mark computed fields appropriately
 - Use `ForceNew: true` for fields requiring resource recreation
+- Use `Sensitive: true` for fields pertaining sensitive information so it is not logged

 ## CRUD Operation Patterns